victorknox/wordbeach/README.md

 # WordBeach

-This Program allows user to generate word clouds for both Hindi and Telugu based on Their topic preference (wiki articles will be used for this)
+This Program allows user to generate word clouds for both English and Telugu based on Their topic preference (wiki articles will be used for this)

 ## How to Use